 - Check window sills and tops of furniture.
 You’d be surprised at the dead bugs and dust you’ll find.
 That’s what handheld vacuum attachments are made for 😉

-6. Clean and assess dog or cat bowls and beds too.
-Is it time to throw those in the wash or get new ones.
+- How about those dog or cat bowls and beds too.
+Is it time to throw those in the wash or get new ones?
 If so, put it on your list.

-Now that you’ve got the organizing and cleaning done, pull up your list of things to buy or borrow.
+The organizing and cleaning’s done.
+So pull up your list of things to buy or borrow for the holidays.
 Is there anything else you want to add to the list now you’re finished cleaning?

 This is the time to go through your holiday decorations and see what you might need to make this year special.

-Oh and if you’re not in the mood to go all out to decorate that’s ok too.
-Some like to light up the entire house while others just want a few discreet lights and greenery.
-Choose what’s right for you.
+Oh and if you’re not in the mood to go all out to decorate that’s OK.
+Some like to light up the entire house (Griswolds) while some are happy with a few pretty strings of lights and greenery.
+What’s right for you?